 A Police Officer Will Come to the Accident Scene

 After an auto accident, you should always call the police.
-They will come to the scene of the accident and survey the scene.
+They will arrive and survey the scene.

-They will speak to both the drivers and people who witnessed the crash.
-In some cases, they will issue a citation for a traffic violation.
-This can be very important to your car accident claim.
+Law enforcement will speak to drivers and people who witnessed the crash.
+In some personal injury cases, they will issue a citation for a violation filed in traffic court.
+Determining who was at fault for the crash can be crucial to your car accident claim.

-Even without a ticket for traffic violations, the officer will issue an accident report.
-The insurance company will consider this when you file a claim.
+Even without a ticket for traffic violations, the officer will create an accident report.
+The insurance company will consider the officer’s investigation when resolving your claim.

 However, the police report cannot be introduced as evidence at trial because it would be considered hearsay.